alexamy/godot-dialogue-system/README.md

 Runned when executing code line.
 Run code as godot expression in context of interpreter by default.

 ### `_interpolate(text)`
-Runned on displayed text.
-Interpolate godot expressions in curly braces by default.
+Interpolate text in curly braces as godot expressions by default.
 Also can by used to implement custom phrase syntax, i.e. effects, word highlighting, font change, etc.

 ## TODO